 A very early recorded civilization developed around the River Nile, where the soil was extremely fertile.
-Possibly as long ago as 4000-5000 BCE, people from different regions started to settle there, forming the society known to us now as the ancient Egyptians.
-Around 3,500-3,000 BCE, Semitic people began to settle in Egypt too, bringing some cultural advances such as the use of pottery and bronze.
+Possibly as long ago as 4000-5000 BCE, people from different regions started to settle there.
+They formed the society we now know as the Ancient Egyptians.
+Around 3,500-3,000 BCE, Semitic people began to settle in Egypt too.
+They brought some cultural advances such as the use of pottery and bronze.

 The Nile Valley

-The Nile swells and floods every year during August, for up to two months, drenching the surrounding areas with fresh water.
-This was a very useful feature for the farmers in Ancient Egypt, who could plan their crop-growing and harvesting far more successfully than others living in the Middle East where there was little rainfall, and scorching sunshine for much of the year.
+The Nile swells and floods every year during August, for up to two months.
+It drenches the surrounding areas with fresh water.
+This was a very useful feature for the farmers in Ancient Egypt.
+It means that they could plan their crop-growing and harvesting fairly successfully.
+It was more difficult for others living in the Middle East where there was little rainfall, and scorching sunshine for much of the year.

-As the population living close to the Nile increased, the Egyptians created a system of irrigation by cutting a trench – or canal – to let the flood waters reach fields that were too further away.
+As the population living close to the Nile increased, the Egyptians created a system of irrigation.
+They would cut a trench – or canal – to let the flood waters reach fields that were farther away.
 This was highly complex, taking into account the amounts of water needed by each farm, and was apparently very effective.
 You can read about this in some detail on the page about Agriculture and Horticulture in Ancient Egypt.

 The first Pharaoh

 The first king – or Pharaoh – of ancient Egypt was called Menes.
-He was, it seems, both intelligent and forward-thinking; it was he who ensured efficient irrigation of the farms, and who also started to build cities which would be more permanent than the cruder villages which had been springing up.
+He was, it seems, both intelligent and forward-thinking.
+It was he who ensured efficient irrigation of the farms.
+He also started to build cities which would be more permanent than the cruder villages which had been springing up.
 Menes was the head of the First Dynasty, and some of his descendants ruled after him.
-He also appointed government officials, who created a registry of land-owners, ensuring that any boundary disputes could easily be settled.
+He also appointed government officials.
+They created a registry of land-owners, ensuring that any boundary disputes could easily be settled.

 Life after death and the Pyramids

 One reason that we know so much about the Egyptians is that they also developed a form of writing, which we call hieroglyphs.
-It was like a series of pictorial images to represent words and sounds, and was highly complex at first, gradually simplified over the years.
-At first these hieroglyphs were painstakingly carved on rocks but later they invented papyrus, a kind of forerunner of paper, made out of reeds, and wrote on scrolls.
+It was like a series of pictorial images to represent words and sounds.
+It was highly complex at first, but gradually simplified over the years.
+At first people carved these hieroglyphs on rocks but later they invented papyrus.
+This was a forerunner of paper, made out of reeds, and written in scrolls.
 If you would like to know more about this topic, including some examples, you can see this Ancient Egyptian hieroglyph page.

-Ancient Egyptians also studied mathematics, and made some observations and calculations which enabled them to create a calendar, and also a full number system.
-They created a system of measuring based on the human body.
+Ancient Egyptians also studied mathematics.
+They made some observations and calculations which enabled them to create a calendar, and also a full number system.
+They also made a system of measuring based on the human body.
 A cubit, for instance, was the distance from the elbow to the finger-tips.

 Battles and conquests in Ancient Egypt

-As the Egyptians grew more powerful, so they wanted to conquer other nations, and to subdue each other.
-A series of wars began in the period around 2000 BCE, leading to some destruction and devastation, as well as some conquests – gradually the scope of Egypt increased, so that by around 1500, it covered the entire region from what we now know as Sudan, including Palestine and Syria.
-However, by around 300 BCE Egyptian power had waned sufficiently that the Greek Alexander the Great was able to conquer the region and put most of it under Greek rule.
+As the Egyptians grew more powerful, they wanted to conquer other nations, and to subdue each other.
+A series of wars began in the period around 2000 BCE.
+This led to some destruction and devastation, as well as some conquests.
+Gradually the scope of Egypt increased.
+By around 1500, it covered the entire region from what we now know as Sudan, including Palestine and Syria.
+However, by 300 BCE Egyptian power had waned sufficiently that the Greek Alexander the Great was able to conquer the region and put most of it under Greek rule.